Alumnae Opportunities

 Volunteer Locally

-To get involved with your local collegiate chapter on an AB, visit our chapter locator.
-To become an advisor at the local level, you do not need to fill out a volunteer application – contact the Chapter Advisor listed for your chapter of interest to learn about the chapter’s AB or volunteer needs.
+To get involved with your local collegiate chapter on a CCAB, visit our chapter locator.
+To become an advisor at the local level, you do not need to fill out a volunteer application – contact the Chapter Advisor listed for your chapter of interest to learn about the chapter’s CCAB or volunteer needs.

 Ambassador Programs

 Recruitment, Ritual Education, and Training Ambassadors are International Volunteers who serve the Fraternity and our members by providing education through workshops and presentations on a requested basis.
 Each ambassador is specifically selected and trained to teach best practices, to help increase chapter confidence, and to educate members/advisors on resources/operations, recruitment, and ritual.
-Ambassador visits can be requested through AlphaLink in the ChecklistApp!
+Ambassador visits can be requested through AlphaLink > Chapter > Forms and Reports.

 Recruitment Ambassador Program